Wine Tasting and Sales

 Freight and packaging

 Freight to within South Australia is $15 per carton and anywhere else in Australia is a flat rate of $17 per carton.
+As a small winemaker, we are proud to offer subsidised shipping rates to our customers.

 Orders in multiples of six bottles for shipping purposes, please.